-Chicken Enchilada’s are a mexcian classic made with chicken, brown rice, and beans wrapped in toasted flour tortillas and topped with enchilada sauce, sour cream, cheese, tomatoes, scallions, and chile.
+Chicken enchiladas are a Mexican classic, featuring tender chicken, brown rice, and beans wrapped in toasted flour tortillas.
+Topped with rich enchilada sauce, sour cream, cheese, tomatoes, scallions, and chiles, this dish is both hearty and flavorful.

 I’ve been craving something slightly spicy, cheesy, saucy, but tangy lately that I haven’t had in a while but couldn’t figure out what my tastebuds were craving… I was thinking of Lasagna, and maybe Spicy Baked Spaghetti with cheese but those wasn’t quite it.